ErhanFuchedzhiev/m365-modern-workplace-copilot-project/docs/09-sharepoint-information-architecture.md

 ## 2. Creating All Department Sites

-After creating the hub, I deployed a set of Team Sites for each department.
+After the Intranet was in place, I created a dedicated Team Site for each department.
-Each site was created as Private, following least-privilege and zero-trust principles.
+I configured every site as Private, following least-privilege and zero-trust principles.

-Departments created:
+The department sites I created include:

 - Human Resources
 - Finance